likhia/DataStaxWorkshop1Exercise1/README.md

+# Hands-On Exercise 1 : Create Astra DB and Experience Basic CQL

-Datastax Astra DB is a fully managed, multi-cloud and serverless DBaaS that scales up and down dynamically with pay-as-you-go pricing.
+**Datastax Astra DB** is a fully managed, multi-cloud and serverless DBaaS that scales up and down dynamically with pay-as-you-go pricing.

 Astra DB eliminates operational overhead.
 Day 2 operations such as backup and patch will be managed by Datastax.